athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Adamantine Dragon (Young).md

     desc: "`pf2:1` Rock +19 (brutal, range increment 90 feet)\n__Damage__  2d8 + 9 bludgeoning"

   - name: "Adamantine Body"
-    desc: "  The dragon’s unarmed melee Strikes are adamantine."
+    desc: "  The dragon's unarmed melee Strikes are adamantine."

   - name: "Avalanche Breath"
-    desc: "`pf2:2` (primal) The dragon belches a mass of boulders that deals 8d8 bludgeoning damage in a 30-foot cone (DC 28 Reflex check save).\n\nThey can't use Avalanche Breath again for 1d4 rounds."
+    desc: "`pf2:2` (primal) The dragon belches a mass of boulders that deals 8d8 bludgeoning damage in a @Template[cone|distance:30] (DC 28 Reflex check save).\n\nThey can't use Avalanche Breath again for 1d4 rounds."

   - name: "Burrowing Pounce"
     desc: "`pf2:3`  **Requirements** The dragon is burrowed\n* * *\n\n**Effect** The dragon Burrows, then Leaps out of the ground, landing at a point within 25 feet.
 The dragon makes a melee Strike against a creature within reach when they land.
 If the Strike is a critical hit, the target is knocked [[Conditions/Prone|Prone]]."